 The Board is responsible for overseeing and approving risk management strategy and policies, including reviewing and ratifying the risk management structure, process and guidelines which are to be developed, maintained and implemented by Management.
 To assist the Board in discharging these obligations, the Board has delegated certain functions to the Audit and Risk Committee.
-The responsibilities of that Committee include overseeing the establishment and implementation of risk management and internal compliance and control systems and reviewing the Company's financial risk management framework, including internal compliance and control systems, was undertaken during the reporting period.
+The responsibilities of that Committee include overseeing the establishment and implementation of risk management and internal compliance and control systems and reviewing the Company's financial risk management framework including internal compliance and control systems takes place at the completion of the annual audit but was not undertaken during the reporting period.
+The Audit and Risk Committee plans to complete its review in the 2022 financial year